- About DCC

 - News & Events

-As we return to campus in spring 2021, SUNY Dutchess Community College’s first priority is the health and safety of our campus community, including its students, faculty, and staff.
+As we return to campus, SUNY Dutchess Community College’s first priority is the health and safety of our campus community, including its students, faculty, and staff.
 The best way to maintain the safest environment possible throughout 2021 and beyond is for each of us to take steps to minimize the risks, not only for ourselves, but for all members of the SUNY community.
 This includes:

 wearing face coverings (masks)